dell/csm-docs/content/v3/csidriver/features/powermax.md

 ```

 ### Creating PVCs with PVCs as source

+>Note: This is not supported for replicated volumes.

 This is a sample manifest for creating a PVC with another PVC as a source:
 ```yaml